 The most common cause of a corneal ulcer is the use of contact lenses.
 Other causes include injuries, foreign bodies, and trauma.

 Depending on the size, location, and duration of the eye infection, it may be necessary to perform diagnostic testing before any treatment is begun.
-Testing usually involves taking a sample of the area (“culture”) to look for the bacteria (or other organism) that is causing the infection.
+Testing usually involves taking a sample of the area (“culture”) to look for the bacteria (or another organism) that is causing the infection.
 If the ulcer is small and not centrally-located, it is sometimes possible to treat the infection without first doing this testing.

 The treatment of a corneal ulcer typically involves using antibiotic eye drops at very frequent intervals.
 Many patients will initially be required to wake up several times throughout the night to use their eye drops.
 In certain cases, another type of eye drop that dilates the pupil will also be needed.
 In addition, patients must come in for frequent evaluations.
 This may be every day or every other day in the early stages of the infection.